Glossary of Legislative Terms

 The committees that set policy and the maximum funding levels allowed for these types of entitlement programs are called “Authorizing Committees.”

-See the Federal Budget Process to read more about governmental spending.
+See the this federal budget process primer by the Center on Budget and Policy Priorities to read more about government spending.

 “Markup” sessions occur when a committee or subcommittee reviews the text of the bill after public hearings, in order to debate, amend, and rewrite the proposed legislation.
 The views of both sides are studied in detail before a vote is taken to determine whether the committee will report the bill to the full committee favorably, with or without amendments, or unfavorably.
 The committee may also suggest that the full committee “table” it (postpone action) indefinitely.
 Both chambers require a minimum quorum of one-third of a committee’s members to hold a markup session.

 An offset is a cut in funding elsewhere to cover the expense of an added spending item.
 It is generally employed when members of Congress wish to increase spending to a program, since they in turn look to cut funding somewhere else in order not to increase the government’s overall spending.

 An omnibus appropriations bill is a consolidated version of several appropriations bills.
 The Appropriations Committee may decide to create an omnibus bill if they are struggling to pass all of the appropriations bills by October 1, perhaps due to disagreements among legislators or to a large amount of work being done on another spending bill.